and the truth shall set you free!

 Moreover, humanity was created “a little lower” than the angles on God’s creation-scale, (Heb.
 2:6.)
 Angels are inhabitants of God’s ‘higher or superior,’ spiritual world.
 It is most presumptuous to perceive God’s holy angels in human terms.
 God warned us not to be “proud and think above that which is written… [which] makes us differ from one another [in belief and Scriptural doctrine,]” (1 Cor.
 4:6-7.)

 According to the truth of Scripture, it is clear that holy angels never obey humans directly.
 They remain obedient to the Lord Jesus Christ Alone, the Commander-in-Chief of heaven’s almighty angelic force; the Highest God of the entire spiritual world, of earth and all its inhabitants, and of His entire universe, (Heb.
 2:10.)
-When we meet angels who show unholy or simply human emotions, and do unscriptural or unholy things, we can be sure that we have encountered unholy angels, or demons.
+When we meet angels who show unholy or simply human emotions, and do unscriptural or unholy things, we can be certain we have encountered unholy angels, or demons.

 I share the following as a testimony to this fact.
 It happened during an exceptionally sorrowful time in my life.
 For a while, overcome by incredible shock and dismay, I simply gave up living.
 Struck down en stripped of everything dear to me, I surrendered myself to the Lord and asked Him to end my life.
 That bitter cup was the one misery I thought I would never be able to bear.
 By the grace of God, I never stopped talking to Him during that seemingly endless and hopeless tribulation, and He gave me the strength to keep on wrestling with Him, intent on not letting go until He answered me, (Gen. 32:24-30.)